wendwarge/Fab-Academy-2018/cultural_diversity.md

 **Safety needs:** It can be embarrassing, because you love your country, but you need to be honest.
 Can you leave your bags unattended in a cafe when you go to the counter to order coffee?
 Should you lock your doors and windows all of the time?
 Are public displays of affection legal?
 How does your visitor access healthcare?
 What is the emeergency phone number in your country?
 Where is the First Aid cabinet?
 Some of this will be covered prior to arriving but it's important to cover it again as part of the orientation.

 **Love & Belonging:** Hospitality is different in every country, and we all like to think that we make people feel at home.
 However, there are many confusing differences - some cultures will give a guest lots of space to adjust (potentially leaving a guest feeling neglected), others will have a full orientation programme organised (potentially leaving a guest feeling overwhelmed and exhausted).
 Tell your guest what you plan to do and ask them what they prefer.
 Welcome them, introduce them to the fabbers in the Lab.
 Show them where the bathrooms are!
-When does lunch happen and is it a two hour group event that occurs offsite or is it a 1/2 hour individual event in the Lab?
+When does lunch happen (see the daily routines graph above) and is it a two hour group event that occurs offsite or is it a 1/2 hour individual event in the Lab?
 Do not expect your guest to be absolutely comfortable instantly - each Lab is set up differently, has different systems, equipment and processes.